starpu-runtime/starpu/README.md

 mailing-list at starpu-devel@inria.fr or browse
 [the StarPU website](https://starpu.gitlabpages.inria.fr/).

-You can also contact the devel team [github](https://github.com/starpu-runtime/starpu/discussions) or [discord](https://discord.gg/ERq6hvY)
+You can also contact the devel team on [github](https://github.com/starpu-runtime/starpu/discussions) or [discord](https://discord.gg/ERq6hvY)